It’s estimated that 5.45 million tonnes of packaging was made available to the end-consumer (including business users) in Australia in 2017-18.

 The Better Packaging Co supply compostable mailers and labels and at the time of writing, they are also trialling a SWOP program which allows for packaging to be reused again and again and again.
 Check it out.

-Hero Packaging are another great supplier of compostable mailers and they also offer customisation.
+Hero Packaging are another great supplier of compostable mailers including padded bags.
+They come in a great range of colours and they also offer customisation.
+They also have a beautiful Indigenous designed mailer made in collaboration with Yarli Creative.

 Inke supply custom printed postage cardboard boxes which use UV ink – an eco-friendly alternative that doesn’t contain the carbon-based chemicals found in other inks.
 They also source and make their products in Australia, meaning fewer travel miles.